- Graduate Admissions Chair

 My first book, Let me be a Refugee was published by Oxford University Press in 2014: https://global.oup.com/academic/product/let-me-be-a-refugee-978019937331...

-My second book, Crossing: The Migrant/Refugee Binary and State Responses to Asylum Seekers will be published with Stanford University Press in 2020.
+My second book, Crossing: How the Migrant/Refugee Binary Shapes Reactions to People on the Move will be published with Stanford University Press in 2020.

 I would be very pleased to work with graduate students who have an interest in anything related to migration and borders, or comparative law and courts.
 I have co-authored with graduate students in the past, and am open to doing so again.
 Along with Prof. Blinder, I coordinate the campus Migration Working Group, which is open to all graduate students.
 Please feel free to contact me with questions about our graduate program!